duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/05_troubleshooting_flashing.md

-# SD card flashing troubleshooting {#setup-troubleshooting-flashing status=draft}
+# SD card flashing troubleshooting {#setup-troubleshooting-flashing status=ready}

 What to do if you cannot complete the flashing procedure.

-Assigned: Aleks

 ## "DTShell object has no attribute sprint" when using `dts tok set`